microsoft/CSS-Exchange/docs/Diagnostics/Test-ExchAVExclusions.md

 ```[FAIL] - PROCESS: ExchangeTransport MODULE: scanner.dll COMPANY: Contoso Security LTT.```

 If the Module is from an AV or Security software vendor it is a strong indication that process exclusions are not properly configured on the Exchange server.
-Please work with the security software vendor to ensure that they are properly configured according to:
+Please work with the vendor to ensure that they are properly configured according to:

 [AV Exclusions Exchange 2016/2019](https://docs.microsoft.com/en-us/Exchange/antispam-and-antimalware/windows-antivirus-software?view=exchserver-2019)